wolfle/nrf24/README.md

 # nrf24
-a linux char device driver of nrf24l01+
+A linux network device driver of nrf24l01+, prx mode only, support multiceiver.